-Also remember that colours rarely exist in isolation, and it´s inevitable that you´ll decorate in such a way that multiple colours are effecting you.
-Think about which colours work well together or speak to a colour consultant or commercial painting contractors for assistance.
-The Priority Coatings team has worked across thousands of commercial painting projects and is well placed to develop and deliver the best interior painting ideas at your needs.
+Also, remember that colours rarely exist in isolation, and it´s inevitable that you´ll decorate in such a way that multiple colours are affecting you.
+Think about which colours work well together or speak to a colour consultant or professional painting contractors for assistance.
+The Priority Coatings team has worked across thousands of commercial painting projects and is well placed to develop and deliver the best interior painting ideas for your needs.

 Think about the atmosphere you want to create

 The way you paint and decorate your office will depend on the purposes of the room.
 Will it be used to meet clients or business associates or will you be using it primarily for work?
 If so what kind of work?
 Generally, you’ll want the room to have a professional feel, but that has a calming, even relaxing tone; colours that will increase productivity.

 This is part of the reason cool colours such as greens, blues and even whites are a good fit – they aren’t going to distract you and they also have the effect of making space seem larger and thus more comfortable.

 Warm colours such as reds, yellows and oranges can help to create a more cosy, cheerful and lively office environment.
 Depending on the type of business conducted in the office, this may be appropriate.

 As touched on above, different colours have different effects on our mood.
 To some, this is a genuine science and the idea is that different colours can be appropriate for different kinds of work.